-In a historic move that reflects the evolving nature of the accounting profession and the challenges faced by aspiring CPAs, the National Association of State Boards of Accountancy (NASBA) recently announced a significant amendment to the Uniform Accountancy Act (UAA) Model Rules for the Uniform CPA Examination.
+In a historic move that reflects the evolving nature of the accounting profession and the challenges faced by aspiring CPAs, the National Association of State Boards of Accountancy (NASBA) announced a significant amendment to the Uniform Accountancy Act (UAA) Model Rules for the Uniform CPA Examination.

 This change, as NASBA President and CEO Ken L. Bishop highlights, offers ‘more flexibility to those seeking licensure as a CPA‘ by extending the conditional credit period from 18 to 30 months.
 This decision, made amidst the backdrop of a global pandemic and shifting professional demands, marks a pivotal moment for CPA candidates, including those in Delaware.